 Many modern SOCs assign its team members to categories based on their skillsets and functions.
 For example:

 - A threat intelligence team assigned to tasks related to lifecycle management of threat and analytics functions.

 - A monitoring team comprised of SOC analysts responsible for maintaining logs, alerts, events, and monitoring functions.

 - An engineering & operations team assigned to engineer and optimize security devices.

-SOC team roles and responsibilities for Microsoft 365 Defender would naturally integrate into these teams.
+SOC team roles and responsibilities for Microsoft Defender XDR would naturally integrate into these teams.

-The following table breaks out each SOC team's roles and responsibilities and how their roles integrate with Microsoft 365 Defender.
+The following table breaks out each SOC team's roles and responsibilities and how their roles integrate with Microsoft Defender XDR.

 |Threat Intelligence & Analytics||

 |Engineering & SecOps||

 ||Collaborate and maintain Microsoft Defender XDR incident response playbooks|